code-423n4/2023-08-chainlink/docs/src/src/interfaces/ISlashable.sol/interface.ISlashable.md

 ```

 ### InvalidRole
-This error is thrown when the admin tries to set the slasher role directly through
+This error is thrown when the contract manager tries to set the slasher role directly
+through
 `grantRole`